• Skip to primary navigation

 6. Confidence

-Finally, confidence can make or break the sale, especially if you’re pitching to national publications with huge audiences.
+Finally, confidence can make or break the sale, especially if you’re pitching to national publications with large audiences.

-This confidence will come with time and practice, but in the meantime, keep an eye on your pitches and take out anything that will make you seem unsure of yourself or your work.
+This confidence will come with time and practice, but in the meantime, play with these elements and add them to your pitches whenever you can.

 FREE RESOURCE: